our mission: toward a ZeroCarbon™ world

 For interview requests, please contact email@example.com to schedule.

-Director Carbon Offset Projects
+Senior Vice President of Carbon Offset Projects

 Brian earned a dual graduate degree in Business Administration and Global Environmental Policy from American University.
 Brian has published 22 articles and a book entitled, REDD+ and Business Sustainability: A Guide to Reversing Deforestation for Forward Thinking Companies.
 Brian also has a forthcoming book tentatively entitled, Conservation Finance: An Historical Review of International Finance for Tropical Forest Conservation.
 In addition, Brian has presented at numerous industry events including the 2014 Forests as Capital conference hosted by Yale University and on behalf of the University of Aristotle in Thessaloniki, Greece.